-Use this interactive map to compare biomass feedstocks and biofuels by location and calculate the biofuels potential for a given area.
+Use this data to compare biomass feedstocks and biofuels by location and calculate the biofuels potential for a given area.

 The U.S. Department of Energy's Bioenergy Technologies Office 2016 Billion-Ton Report: Advancing Domestic Resources for a Thriving Bioeconomy provides extensive information about existing and potential feedstocks and availability at various price points.
-To view maps of feedstocks, see National Renewable Energy Laboratory's Biomass Maps or use BioFuels Atlas.
+To view maps of feedstocks, see the National Renewable Energy Laboratory's Biomass Maps.

 Starch- and Sugar-Based Ethanol Feedstocks

 Cellulosic Ethanol Feedstocks

 Cellulosic feedstocks offer several advantages over starch- and sugar-based feedstocks.
 They are abundant and can be used to produce cellulosic biofuels required by the RFS.
 They are either waste products or purposefully grown energy crops harvested from marginal lands not suitable for other crops.
 Less fossil fuel energy is required to grow, collect, and convert them to ethanol, and they are not used for human food.
 There are challenges with harvesting, collecting, and delivering cellulosic feedstocks.
 Researchers are studying these challenges to determine effective and affordable solutions to handling cellulosic feedstocks.